Dharmaveer: Production

 The film was announced on 27 January 2022, by Eknath Shinde.
-This film is about late Shiv Sena leader.
-Anand Dighe is based on his life and Marathi film actor Prasad Oak will be seen in the role of Dighe.
-One of the features of this movie is that the Armada car number 'MH05-G-2013' used by Dighe is used in this movie.
+This film is about late Shiv Sena leader Anand Dighe is based on his life and Marathi film actor Prasad Oak will be seen in the role of Dighe.
+One of the features of this movie is that the Armada car number 'MH05-G-2013' used by Dighe is used in this film.

 Reception

-Mihir Bhanage of The Times of India gave a rating of 3 out of 5 and wrote that "Prasad Oak brings Anand Dighe to life in this glorified biopic ".
+Mihir Bhanage of The Times of India gave a rating of 3 out of 5 and wrote that "Prasad Oak brings Anand Dighe to life in this glorified biopic."

+Box office

+The film released in 400 theaters and expanded to approximately 10,000 screenings due to positive reception.
+It collected ₹2.05 crore on its opening day and accumulated ₹13.87 crore in its initial week.
+It was well-received in cities such as Thane, Kalyan, Dombivli, Pune, Nashik, and Mumbai.
+Within 10 days, it had grossed ₹18.03 crore.
+The film's net earnings totaled ₹20 crore, with a gross revenue exceeding ₹22.58 crore by the third week.
+The film grossed over ₹25 crore in its lifetime run.